cheesecakeufo/komorebi/README.md

 ### Komorebi is slow.
 What can I do about it?

 Komorebi includes support for video wallpapers that might slow your computer down.
-There are a few tips you can do to increase performance, [detailed here](https://github.com/Komorebi-Fork/komorebi/wiki/Improve-video-wallpapers-performance).
+We've put together a few tips that you can use to increase performance on the [wiki](https://github.com/Komorebi-Fork/komorebi/wiki/Improve-video-wallpapers-performance).

 You can also disable support for video wallpapers altogether in 'Desktop Preferences' → uncheck 'Enable Video Wallpapers'.